-- 1. The data and methods used for hurricane probable maximum loss levels for Form A-8, Hurricane Probable Maximum Loss for Florida, will be reviewed.
-The hurricane associated with the Top Events will be reviewed. - 2.
-The frequency distribution and the individual event severity distribution, or information about the formulation of events, underlying Form A-8, Hurricane Probable Maximum Loss for Florida, will be reviewed. - 3.
-All referenced scientific and technical literature will be reviewed, in hard copy or electronic form, to determine applicability. - 4.
+- 1. Supporting material for the financial component changes in Disclosure 1 will be reviewed. - 2.
+The data and methods used for hurricane probable maximum loss levels for Form A-8, will be reviewed.
+The hurricane associated with the Top Events will be reviewed. - 3.
+The frequency distribution and the individual event severity distribution, or information about the formulation of events, underlying Form A-8 will be reviewed. - 4.
 Graphical representations of hurricane loss costs by ZIP Code and county will be reviewed. - 5.
 Color-coded maps depicting the effects of land friction on hurricane loss costs by ZIP Code will be reviewed. - 6.
 The procedures used by the modeling organization to verify the individual hurricane loss cost relationships will be reviewed.
-Methods (including any software) used in verifying Hurricane Standard A-6, Hurricane Loss Outputs and Logical Relationships to Risk, will be reviewed.
-Forms A-1, Zero Deductible Personal Residential Hurricane Loss Costs by ZIP Code; A-2, Base Hurricane Storm Set Statewide Hurricane Losses; A-3, Hurricane Losses; A-6, Logical Relationships to Hurricane Risk (Trade Secret Item); and A-7, Percentage Change in Logical Relationships to Hurricane Risk, will be reviewed to assess coverage relationships. - 7.
+Methods (including any software) used in verifying Hurricane Standard A-6 will be reviewed. - 7.
 The hurricane loss cost relationships among deductible, policy form, construction type, coverage, year of construction, building strength, number of stories, territory, and region will be reviewed. - 8.
-Forms A-4, Hurricane Output Ranges, and A-5, Percentage Change in Hurricane Output Ranges, will be reviewed, including geographical representations of the data where applicable. - 9.
-Justification for all changes in hurricane loss costs from the currently accepted hurricane model will be reviewed. - 10.
-Form A-4, Hurricane Output Ranges, will be reviewed to ensure appropriate relativities among deductibles, coverages, and construction types. - 11.
-Apparent reversals in the hurricane output ranges and their justification will be reviewed. - 12.
+Justification for all changes in hurricane loss costs from the current accepted hurricane model will be reviewed. - 9.
+Apparent reversals in the hurricane output ranges and their justification will be reviewed. - 10.
 The details on the calculation of uncertainty intervals and their justification will be reviewed.